- 2045 RMAP Frequently Asked Questions

 2045 RMAP Task Force

-A broad-based will Task Force guide the development of the 2045 RMAP.
-The Task Force represents a coalition of public and private sector individuals who will meet regularly throughout plan development.
-The Task Force will review other relevant transportation plans, review regional needs and obtain public input as it develops the plan.
-The Task Force serves in an advisory capacity to Pima Association of Governments’ Transportation Planning Committee.
+A broad-based Task Force guidec the development of the 2045 RMAP.
+The Task Force represented a coalition of public and private sector individuals who met regularly throughout plan development.
+The Task Force reviewed other relevant transportation plans and regional needs and obtained public input.
+The Task Force served in an advisory capacity to Pima Association of Governments’ Transportation Planning Committee.

 For more information visit the 2045 RMAP Task Force webpage.